Create & Manage Inspections

 • Type: The drop-down list will populate with the available inspection types for the module.

-• Status: If an inspection is scheduled in advance on the calendar, leave the Status field as "Open".
-If the inspection has already been completed, change the Status field as needed.
+• Status: If an inspection is scheduled in advance on the calendar, leave the status field as "open".
+If the inspection has already been completed, change the status field as needed.
 If an inspection fails and is then saved, the system will ask a question.
 It will ask if a violation record should be created based on the failure.
 If the user confirms "yes", the system will take them to a new violation record.
 There, they can complete the required process.

 • Inspector: Choose an inspector from the drop-down menu.
-This field will automatically fill if the Calendar is used for scheduling.
+This field will automatically fill if the calendar is used for scheduling.

 • Signatory Title: This is the signature and title that will appear on the inspection.
 Use this field when the default title for the person signing needs to be changed.